 Reconciliation Australia assists Australian organisations to realise their vision for reconciliation through meaningful, yet practical, plans to develop relationships, show respect and increase opportunities for Aboriginal and Torres Strait Islander peoples.

 Through the Reconciliation Action Plan (RAP) program, organisations develop business plans that document what they will do within their sphere of influence to contribute to reconciliation in Australia.
 These RAPs outline practical actions the organisation will take to build strong relationships and enhanced respect between Aboriginal and Torres Strait Islander peoples and other Australians.
 A RAP also sets out the organisation’s aspirational plans to drive greater equality by pursuing sustainable opportunities.

 Find out how your organisation can participate: Reconciliation Australia's RAP Program

 Check out the ACTCOSS Reconciliation Action Plan 2015-18.

 Protocols for working with Aboriginal and Torres Strait Islander peoples

-These protocols, developed by the ACT Aboriginal and Torres Strait Islander Elected Body (ATSIEB), have been designed to guide public, private, and not-for-profit agencies and organisations to effectively engage, communicate, and work with the ACT Aboriginal and/or Torres Strait Islander communities.
+These protocols (PDF), developed by the ACT Aboriginal and Torres Strait Islander Elected Body (ATSIEB), have been designed to guide public, private, and not-for-profit agencies and organisations to effectively engage, communicate, and work with the ACT Aboriginal and/or Torres Strait Islander communities.